REAL ESTATE AGENT COSTS & WHERE TO FIND THE BEST

-Real estate agency work is an often complex process that requires careful administration of multiple legal documents.
-It's a process that can change lives for better or worse.
+However, real estate agency work is an often complex process that requires careful administration of multiple legal documents.
+It's a process that can change lives for better or worse depending on how well it's done.

 To shine more light on the matter, here’s our 9-point list of findings: